feergalope/crm/README.md

 We use the `-d` flag to run it in background.

 Install composer:\
-`docker exec -it app composer install`
+`docker exec -it crm-app composer install`

 Run database migrations:\
 `php artisan migrate`